 Persona 2 Eternal Punishment: $80-$200 ($280 Sealed)

-Persona 2: Eternal Punishment is a direct sequel to Altus’ Revelations: Persona (which is a sub-series of the the Megami Tensei franchise), seen earlier on this list and it is part of a duology (of which the US never received the first installment, Innocent Sin except on the PSP version).
+Persona 2: Eternal Punishment is a direct sequel to Atlus’ Revelations: Persona (which is a sub-series of the the Megami Tensei franchise), seen earlier on this list and it is part of a duology (of which the US never received the first installment, Innocent Sin except on the PSP version).
 Eternal Punishment also received a PSP two years later in 2002.
-Much like most of Altus’s games, Eternal Punishment didn’t sell in high quantities, but Eternal Punishment but it saw enough of success to firmly establish the Persona franchise in the West.
+Much like most of Atlus’s games, Eternal Punishment didn’t sell in high quantities, but Eternal Punishment but it saw enough of success to firmly establish the Persona franchise in the West.

 Persona 2 has never been a cheap game in the resale market, but saw an early peak in 2008 (our first installment of this PS1 guide) at the $56 to $140 range.
 It eventually cooled off a bit, bringing the 2011 range down to $40 to $80.
 Loose and low-end copies rose gradually from there, however complete copies in nice condition has seen a steady rise over the last decade.